Tigers vs. Rangers Player Props Betting Odds

 Torkelson Stats

-- Torkelson has 63 hits with 17 doubles, eight home runs, 31 walks and 34 RBI.
-He's also stolen two bases.
+- Torkelson has recorded 64 hits with 17 doubles, nine home runs and 31 walks.
+He has driven in 35 runs with two stolen bases.

 Torkelson Recent Games